hodayanovich/foodGen/README.md

 Key Features:

-Menu Planning: Plan optimal menus based on variety, nutritional balance, and user preferences.
-Data Analysis: Analyze meal frequency and consumption patterns to understand popular dishes and customer preferences.
+Menu Planning: Plan optimal menus based on variety, nutritional balance, and user preferences. \n Data Analysis: Analyze meal frequency and consumption patterns to understand popular dishes and customer preferences.
 Calendar Display: Visualize meal schedules and plan ahead for events with a user-friendly calendar format.
 Headline Customization: Customize headlines and menu sections for clarity and coherence in menu presentation.